 Post Accident Advice

 Due to shock and stress, it can be tough to grasp what to do immediately following a car crash, particularly if you or others are injured.
 Stay collected and keep control of this circumstance.

-Start by calmly assessing the situation and assessing your security; are you in danger of being injured by remaining in your car?
+Start by calmly assessing the situation and assessing your security; are you in danger of being injured by remaining in your car and calling Fiorentino Law Group?
 If your vehicle is blocking traffic, it might be hazardous.
 Proceed to a safer place, such as the side of the street or median ground.
 Whatever you wind up doing, don’t leave the scene before the police have arrived.
 In case you were injured, seek medical care.
 This will enable your truck crash attorney strengthen your personal injury claim, strengthening your injuries were a result of the incident.

 Get the Facts

 When facing any other drivers involved, don’t forget to keep courtesy and don’t admit fault.
 Try to swap information as cooperatively as possible.
 It’s only necessary to talk about your name and insurance coverage details.
-You do not have to offer any personal contact information like phone numbers or addresses.
+You do not have to offer any personal contact information like phone numbers or addresses and call Bohm Wildish llp.
 In case you’ve got a camera available, it would be smart to take photos of the following: damage to your car, damage to other vehicles, damage to any nearby property, the license plates of vehicles that are involved, geographical landmarks to recognize the spectacle, and any contributing factors such as road hazards or barriers.